trunkclub/trunkclub.github.io/_posts/2015-08-13-using-alts-data-sources.md

 author: Zach Perrault
 ---

 The Trunk Club tech team recently committed to using [Alt](http://alt.js.org) [for a year](https://twitter.com/peterpme/status/626190340844687361).
-One of the more interesting features of Alt are [data sources](http://alt.js.org/docs/async).
+One of the more interesting features of Alt is [data sources](http://alt.js.org/docs/async).

 Data sources provide several features around async requests: